LukeGrahamLandry/franca/docs/annotations.md

 inexplicably made the compiler noticably slower (30ms on self-compile), so I want to understand what's going on with that before fix the problem accidently by just taking out the slow code.

-## Planned Changes

-(`asm`, `aarch64`, `x86_bytes`, `import`, `syscall`, `redirect`),
-are all kinda the same. you want to have some comptime code run to make a desision about what to replace the implementation of the function with and it needs to access some configuration/target information. there should be some more unified system for these. currently they all work slightly differently because they were added at different times.